Triangulated categories of relative 1-motives: Commutative group schemes and motives

 As explained in Section~\ref{sec:Weil_Deligne}, we have also a covariant functoriality for finite \'etale morphisms, coming from Weil restrictions of scalars.
 Here is how this relates to pushforwards of motives.

 \begin{lemma} Let $f:T\ra S$ be a finite \'etale morphism of schemes.
 There is an isomorphism of functors

-\end{lemma} \begin{proof} Because of the definition of pushforwards in $\CM_1(-)$ (Definition~\ref{defi:pushforward_deligne}), it is enough to show the following: for $G/T$ smooth commutative group scheme (not necessarily of finite type), there is a natural isomorphism $f_*\Sigma^\infty G_\BQ\simeq \Sigma^\infty (R_f G)_\BQ$ (note that here we do not claim that $R_f G$ is representable and only consider it as a sheaf of abelian groups).
-We have a sequence of natural isomorphisms
+\end{lemma} \begin{proof} Because of the definition of pushforwards in $\CM_1(-)$ (Definition~\ref{defi:pushforward_deligne}), it is enough to show the following: for $G/T$ smooth (not necessarily of finite type) commutative group scheme, there is an isomorphism $f_*\Sigma^\infty G_\BQ\simeq \Sigma^\infty (\Res_f G)_\BQ$, functorial in $G$ (note that we do not claim that the sheaf $\Res_f G$ is representable in this generality).
+We have a sequence of functorial isomorphisms

-where the first and third isomorphisms follow from the fact that $f$ is finite \'etale, the second comes from the commutation between $\Sigma^\infty$ and $f_\sharp$, the fourth follows from the fact that $\underline{f}_*$ in $\DA^{\eff}(-)$ preserves $(\BA^1,\et)$-equivalences for $f$ finite (an argument can be found Part A of the proof of~\cite[Lemme B.7 ]{Ayoub_Galois_1}), and the last is the definition of the Weil restriction of scalars.
+where the first and third isomorphisms follow from the fact that $f$ is finite \'etale, the second comes from the commutation between $\Sigma^\infty$ and $f_\sharp$, the fourth follows from the fact that $\underline{f}_*$ in $\DA^{\eff}(-)$ preserves $(\BA^1,\et)$-equivalences for $f$ finite (an argument can be found in Part A of the proof of~\cite[Lemme B.7]{Ayoub_Galois_1}), and the last is the definition of Weil restriction.
 This completes the proof. \end{proof}